Refund of Power of Attorney Registration Fees

-If you made either an EPA (Enduring Power of Attorney) or LPA (Lasting Power of Attorney) between April 1 2013 and March 31 2017, you may be entitled to a partial refund of your registration fees.
+If you made either an EPA (Enduring Power of Attorney) or LPA (Lasting Power of Attorney) between April 1 2013 and March 31 2017, you may be entitled to a partial refund of Power of Attorney registration fees.

 Between these dates, the Office of the Public Guardian made substantial operating cost savings, as LPA’s became more widespread.
 The registration cost did not come down in line with these savings, and as the department is not allowed to make a profit, the Ministry of Justice announced a refund scheme.

 There is an extremely easy process to follow to make your claim for a refund, but you must claim before the end of January 2021.
-Either the ‘donor’ of the LPA or an Attorney can make the claim.
+Either the ‘donor’ (the person granting the power of attorney) of the LPA or an Attorney can make the claim.
 Additionally, if the donor is deceased, a claim may be made by the estate administrators or executors.

 Before you start you should make sure you have;